google/deepvariant/_posts/2024-09-04-blindfolding-deepvariant-surprising-insights-from-hiding-information.markdown

 <figure>
   <img src="{{ site.baseurl }}/assets/images/2024-09-04/figure_1.png" alt="Figure 1: An example of all six channels around a candidate"/>
-  <figcaption>Figure 1: A single pileup image (called an Example) composed of multiple channels.</figcaption>
+  <figcaption style='text-align: center;'>Figure 1: A single pileup image (called an Example) composed of multiple channels.</figcaption>
 </figure>

 The set of channels used by DeepVariant has changed over time.
 One of the earliest versions of DeepVariant encoded only four features: `read_base`, `base_quality`, `strand`, and `base_differs_from_ref`.
 Through trial and error, we arrived at the set of base channels listed above for all our models.
 In `v0.5.0`, we removed a channel that encoded cigar operation length (e.g. the length of a deletion or insertion event) to improve the generalizability of models.
 We have also added channels that are tailored towards specific sequencing platforms to improve accuracy.
 For example, [we added a haplotype channel](https://google.github.io/deepvariant/posts/2021-02-08-the-haplotype-channel/) to our PacBio model ([Release 1.1.0](https://github.com/google/deepvariant/releases/tag/v1.1.0)), and we added an insert-size channel to our Illumina models ([Release 1.4.0](https://github.com/google/deepvariant/releases/tag/v1.4.0)).